cliffjsgit/class5-slides/slides.md

 +++++

 Exercise 11.5 and 11.6 are homework.
-You may do a CodeFights Challenge for extra credit